2024dc04131-santhoshi/ML-Assignment-2/README.md

 ## 📌 Project Overview
 This project predicts the presence of heart disease using multiple Machine Learning models.

+## Code related to this project can be found in train_models.py or ML_Assignment2.ipynb

 ## 🧠 Models Used
 - Logistic Regression
 - Decision Tree